 The telegraph call CQ was born on the English Telegraph over a century ago as a signal meaning "All stations.
 A notification to all postal telegraph offices to receive the message."
 Its meaning was close to the present meanings of QNC and QST.
 Like many other telegraph terms which originated on the landlines, CQ was brought over into radio and used as a general call to all ships by the Marconi Company.
 Other companies used KA until the London Convention of 1912, which adopted CQ as the international general call or "attention" signal.
 CQ still means, literally, "attention" but in amateur radio its meaning is perhaps more accurately described by Thomas Raddell who compared it to yelling "Hey, Mac!" down a drain pipe.

 But why the letters CQ?
-From the French, sécurité, (safety or, as intended here, pay attention) See:
+From the French, sécurité, (safety or, as intended here, "pay attention").
+Later, the origin of the abbreviation was changed to the phrase "seek you."

 The traditional expression "73" goes right back to the beginning of the landline telegraph days.
 It is found in some of the earliest editions of the numerical codes, each with a different definition, but each with the same idea in mind--it indicated that the end, or signature, was coming up.
 But there are no data to prove that any of these were used.